siderolabs/talos/src/docs/src/content/configuration/workers.md

     - <master-n>
 ```

-> See the official [documentation](https://kubernetes.io/docs/reference/setup-tools/kubeadm/kubeadm-join/) for the options available in `InitConfiguration`.
+> See the official [documentation](https://kubernetes.io/docs/reference/setup-tools/kubeadm/kubeadm-join/) for the options available in `JoinConfiguration`.